 Bloodstain pattern analysis (BPA) is the study of the shapes, sizes, locations, orientations, visual appearance, and overall distribution of bloodstains.
-By observing visual features present it may be possible to identify and interpret blood shedding events that have taken place.
+By observing visual features present it is attempted to identify and interpret bloodstains and subsequently infer blood shedding events that have taken place.
 Within BPA the classification of bloodstains and bloodstain patterns1 is intrinsically coupled to the manner of creation.
 Consequently, a BPA expert provides explanations concerning past activities that took place before, during and/or after the blood shedding event.
 These findings can be used to assist in the investigation of a criminal event once blood loss has occurred.
-This may be the event itself, or any post activities such as clean up or removal of a body by the investigative team.
+The investigation may focus on the event itself, or any post activities such as clean-up of blood or removal of a body by the investigative team.
 Observations and interpretations provided by the BPA expert may be provided in a written report and also during verbal testimony.
+These Standards apply to what is required in the Dutch (inquisitorial) legal system which differs from legal systems in many other countries (especially adversarial systems).
+Consequently, the required breadth of information recorded in expert reports may differ substantively between the Dutch system and other jurisdictions.

-People within the field of BPA could be employed on crime scenes as well as in a laboratory setting investigating bloodstains and bloodied objects or photographs thereof.
+Experts within the field of BPA can be employed on crime scenes as well as in a laboratory setting investigating bloodstains and bloodied objects or photographs thereof.

-BPA experts perform various tasks throughout the criminal investigation process, e.g., detecting, collecting and documenting evidence, examination of bloodstains, forming possible explanations or hypotheses regarding the activities that could have taken place during the alleged crime up to and including evaluating the findings in the light of propositions provided by the legal process parties.
+BPA experts perform various tasks throughout the criminal investigation process, e.g., detecting, collecting and documenting evidence and bloodstains, examination of bloodstains, forming possible explanations regarding the activities that could have taken place during the alleged crime up to and including evaluating the findings in the light of propositions provided by the legal process parties.
 Therein a distinction can be made between technical reporting, investigative reporting and evaluative reporting2.
 Based on this distinction the tasks and competencies required of an expert can be divided into three stages.